abstractinfrastructure/container-intro-tutorial/lifecycle/README.md

 ## Exercise 4

-Using the container from exercise 3 - Start it.
-View it's status using the list command, then view it's logs.
-Lastly, stop it.
+* Using the container from exercise 3 - Start it.
+* View it's status using the list command.
+* Then view it's logs.
+* Stop the container.

 [[Solution](./solutions.md#exercise-4)]